 Even men who have a mutation are at risk for prostate cancer and breast cancer.
 Both men and women with these mutations (changes in genes) are also at risk for pancreatic cancer and melanoma.

 BRCA1/2 mutations (changes) are more likely to be seen in families with a history of breast and/or ovarian cancer.
 Knowing if you have a BRCA1/2 mutation can help you to make choices that can reduce your risk of cancer.

 Hereditary colorectal (colon) cancer and Lynch Syndrome

-Lynch Syndrome is more likely in families where people have colon cancer before age 50 or women who have uterine cancer.
-The only way to know if someone has Lynch syndrome is through genetic testing.
-Knowing if someone has Lynch Syndrome can help them make choices that can reduce their chances of developing colorectal cancer.
+If you have Lynch Syndrome, you are much more likely to develop colorectal cancer, a type of uterine cancer called endometrial cancer, and other cancers.
+Blood relatives such as grandparents, aunts, uncles, nieces, and nephews are also at a risk of having Lynch Syndrome.
+Lynch Syndrome is more likely in families where people have had colon cancer before age 50, or in women who have had uterine cancer.
+The only way to know if you have Lynch syndrome is through genetic testing.
+Knowing if you have Lynch Syndrome can help you make choices that can reduce your chances of getting colorectal cancer.